BitBoxSwiss/bitbox-base/docs/start/build-process.md

 ---
 layout: default
-title: Base Image
+title: Build process
+parent: Getting started
-nav_order: 300
+nav_order: 100
-has_children: true
-permalink: /base-image
 ---
-## BitBox Base: Creating the Base image

-This document provides a high-level overview of the overall build process.
-The main output of the build is an Armbian image that can be used to boot the BitBox Base.
-See also [Building the Armbian base image](/os/armbian-build.md) and related pages for more details.
+## Build process

+*(TODO)Stadicus: extend and include Mender.io*

 The build process contains the following steps, all of which can be initiated by running `make` in the root of the repository.

 The steps involved are:

 1. build the Go applications
-1. build the Armbian image
+2. build the Armbian image

 Unpacking the steps above, what happens when you type `make` is: